MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 1. Select the **Arrow** tool (or say “Arrow”) during a video call.

 2. Gaze where you want to add the arrow.
 You'll see a silhouette of the arrow that shows where it will be placed.
-For example, note the faint arrow in the following screen shot:
+For example, note the faint arrow in the following screenshot:

     ![Ghost arrow)](media/ghost-arrow-before.PNG "Ghost arrow")